chakch/serverless-handson/README.md

 - Launch `serverless deploy` and check the Lambda service on the AWS console:

     https://eu-central-1.console.aws.amazon.com/lambda/home?region=eu-central-1#/functions

 - Create DynamoDB table:

     To define a DynamoDB Table, you should add a table description in the serverless.yml ressources section.

     https://docs.aws.amazon.com/fr_fr/AWSCloudFormation/latest/UserGuide/aws-resource-dynamodb-table.html

-- Add the the table name to the function environment variable
+- Add the table name to the function environment variable
 - Launch `serverless deploy` and check the created table on the AWS console :

     https://eu-central-1.console.aws.amazon.com/dynamodb/home?region=eu-central-1#

-Test your function: serverless invoke local --function rss-reader

-Celect DynamoDB service and check if you have the last AWS's blog articles
+Select DynamoDB service and check if you have the last AWS's blog articles

 ### Create the audio transcoder function

 ![alt text](images/second_block.png "Transcoder Architecture")

 - Create the S3 bucket:

     https://docs.aws.amazon.com/fr_fr/AWSCloudFormation/latest/UserGuide/aws-properties-s3-bucket.html

 - Create the AudioTranscoderRole

     Your function should be able to to acces to cloudwatch, dynamoDB,polly and s3

 - Create and connect the audioTrancoder function with the created role and the dynamoDB steam

 - Add the the bucket name to the AudiTranscoder function enviromenent variable